veyon/docs/admin/reference.rst

 .. index:: Empty locations

 Hide empty locations
-    In some situations the :ref:`network object directory <RefNetworkObjectDirectory>` may contains locations without computers, for example due to specific LDAP filters.
+    In some situations the :ref:`network object directory <RefNetworkObjectDirectory>` may contain locations without computers, for example due to specific LDAP filters.
 Such empty locations can be hidden automatically in the computer select panel by enabling this option.

     **Default:** *disabled*